Classification, the Perceptron, and Logistic Regression

 Newton’s Method: A Faster Optimizer

 We now have logistic regression with a gradient ascent update rule.
-But gradient ascent is not the only game in town.
+That update will find the boundary, but it can be slow, inching toward the maximum-likelihood \(\boldsymbol{\uptheta}\) one small step at a time.
 There is another optimization algorithm, called Newton’s method, that often converges much faster (in terms of number of iterations) by using second-order information about the function being optimized.
 It is what you will likely use to fit logistic regression in your homework if you are following CS229, and it is widely used in practice.

 The idea takes a bit of setup, so let us build it from the ground up.